sonalexle/RegressionApp/README.md

 # RegressionApp

 A project for the course CS-A2120 Programming Studio 2: Project at Aalto University.
-Reference on request.

 This app will fit linear regression and quadratic regression models to a dataset and visualize those models along with the data points.
 Some simple dianogstics such as